Icicle Ridge Traverse…and the Lonesome Hok Club

 Kyle thinks the Hoks (pronounced hawks), a permanently skinned ski (see article), will keep us from constantly skinning and de-skinning while we span the many knolls along the ridge.
 I like the idea for other reasons.
 First these short skis are light and when used with lightweight leather telemark boots, the entire Hok kit is lighter than my normal ski-touring kit — a good thing considering we’ll be carrying skis a long way up to and down from skiable snow.
 I’m also a big fan of the Hoks for early-season skiing because, used with a Tiak, a long pole you lean back on while descending, you can keep your weight in the back seat.
 If your skis plow into a rock or a stump you’re unlikely to take an over-the-tips digger onto some dagger hidden in shallow snow.

 As we make plans, Kyle wonders who else can join us.
-We don’t know others who are so equipped.
+That evening I learn the others I know who are so equipped are unavailable.

 On Saturday morning at 6:30 a.m., we two members of the Lonesome Hok Club start up the Fourth of July Trail with skis on our back and microspikes on our feet.
 After a few hours, we hit snow but it’s so firm it’s easier to walk than ski.
 Around 11:00 a.m. we reach the broad, swoops of Icicle Ridge and turn south.
 The 15-inch snowpack is firm in places, breakable elsewhere so we don the skis.
 We cover the next five miles along the ridge and the initial descent of the Icicle Ridge Trail efficiently.
 As Kyle suspected, the rolling terrain is perfect for the Hoks – we save time on all those time-consuming skin transitions.
 Meanwhile for me, there’s comfort leaning back on my Tiak as we descend among the many rocks, stumps, and logs littering the shallow snowpack.